 - 9.2.36 The allocation is split across two separate sites.
 A small parcel of land served off the Stanton Harcourt Road will provide a limited development of around 30 homes.
 The inclusion of this land within the allocation will help to facilitate the provision of links to the Town Centre across the Windrush Valley thereby increasing the integration of the overall development with the existing built area.
 It will also provide early revenue for the developer to help fund the infrastructure needed to bring forward the larger part of the site. - 9.2.37 The remaining homes (c.
-370) will be provided on the land known as Cogges Triangle, subject to delivery of the Shores Green junction improvements.
-The precise quantum of development will depend on a number of issues including landscape impact, surface water run-off and traffic impact.
-A balanced mix of housing types including affordable housing will be sought together with the provision necessary infrastructure to mitigate the impact of the development.
+420) will be provided on the land known as Cogges Triangle, subject to consideration of the likely traffic impact on Witney in particular Bridge Street and an agreed strategy for the delivery of the Shores Green junction improvements.
+The precise quantum of development on both sites will depend on a number of issues including landscape and heritage impact, surface water run-off and traffic impact.
+A balanced mix of housing types including affordable housing will be sought together with the provision of essential supporting infrastructure to mitigate the impact of the development.

-Policy WIT1 - East Witney Strategic Development Area (400 homes)
+Policy WITI - East Witney Strategic Development Area (450 homes)